dapetcu21/Porkholt/README.md

 I built it as a learning project quite some of time ago.
 It's certainly not ready for production and will never be.
 I decided to post it on GitHub after all this time.

-This repo also contains an attempt to a platformer that never was in `Beeno/Game`.
+This repo also contains a few attempts to games that never were in `Beeno/Game` and `Igor/Game`, a full set of examples, demos and toys in `Examples` and some [LivePapers](https://github.com/dapetcu21/LivePapers) wallpapers in `LivePapers`.

 ## Features